SAP-samples/teched2025-AD165/exercises/ex3/README.md

 Then in Exercise 3.2, You have added a **Guided Experience** to this new workpage which enables the employees to create new ideas and take it towards realization.
 Now, you will add a UI card that shows all the AI based ideas / usecases that all employees have added and their respective status.
 You can interact with these ideas, vote or add comments on them.

 1. Ensure that you are in the newly created **Use Case Repository** workpage and you have switched into the edit mode.
-Gettinginto edit mode is exactly same as Exercise 3.2.3 step 1 above.
+Getting into edit mode is exactly same as Exercise 3.2.3 step 1 above.
 You use the pencil icon from the floating toolbar on the right-middle margin of the workpage.

 2. Create a new section at the bottom of the page.
 Hover over the **Wizard** section, that you created in Exercise 3.2, and click on the **Add Section** at the bottom-middle border of this section.
 Select **Freestyle** this time, since you will add a UI integration card in this section.
 <br>![add card section](/exercises/ex3/images/03_03_0010.png)